Auli Toom

 The conference provides a unique platform for junior researchers to share their work, take part in critical dialogue, and build international networks dedicated to shaping education for tomorrow’s challenges.

-We welcome the following submission types:
+We welcome the following presentation types:

 Paper sessions are scheduled for 90 minutes.
 Three presenters are given 20 minutes presentation time followed by 10 minutes for questions.